Rapptz/discord.py/docs/guide/topics/permissions.rst

 .. code-block:: python3

-    # We can now create the overwrites mapping necessary for this, you can do it in one dictionary instantiation, or spead it across multiple lines.
+    # We can now create the overwrites mapping necessary for this, you can do it in one dictionary instantiation, or spread it across multiple lines.

     overwrites = {
         guild.default_role: discord.PermissionOverwrite(view_channel=False, send_messages=False, read_messages=False, read_message_history=False),